Last updated on .

 Bell Tower

-Bell tower in Torcello, Italy
+Bell tower of the Basilica of Santa Maria Assunta in Torcello, Italy

 Bell tower

-Burano from the bell tower
+Burano from the bell tower of the Basilica of Santa Maria Assunta

-Historical complex from the bell tower
+Historical complex

 Torcello Museum

 Across from the two churches is the Torcello Museum (Museo di Torcello).
-It’s housed in the Council Building (Palazzo del Consiglio) and Archive Building (Palazzo dell’Archivio), two 14th century government buildings.
-The museum was founded in 1872 by Luigi Torelli, who bought the Council Building to display archaeological finds from Torcello.
-Cesare Augusto Levi later bought the Archive Building in 1887 and moved the archaeological collection there.
+It’s housed in the former Council Building (Palazzo del Consiglio) and Archive Building (Palazzo dell’Archivio), both constructed in the 14th century.

-Archive Building in Torcello, Italy
+Archive Building of the Torcello Museum in Torcello, Italy

 Archive Building

-Council Building in Torcello, Italy
+Council Building of the Torcello Museum in Torcello, Italy

 Council Building

-Council Building with the Throne of Attila in front
+Throne of Attila

 Ristorante Villa ‘600

 Finally, before heading back to Venice, we stopped at Ristorante Villa ‘600, which serves Venetian cuisine.
-We were still quite full from our lunch on Burano so we decided to warm up with a cup of coffee and a piece of pie.
+We were still quite full from our lunch on Burano so we decided to warm up with a cup of coffee and a slice of apple pie.
 The staff seemed kind of annoyed with us.

 Ristorante Villa '600